jentery/engl230v2/index.md

 *Wednesday, November 17th*

 * Review and comment on the lecture notes for "Text, Part 2" in Teams.
-We'll might cook up our own fan fiction there.
+We might cook up our own fan fiction there.
 * Expect a large group discussion of *The Fifth Season* (first two chapters).

 *Friday, November 19th*